atcol/cfr/README.md

 Run the `scons` command to build the source and produce a binary called "cfr".
 You can use `build.sh` which will clean and then compile the cfr binary.

+### Testing
+This project uses libtap for its unit testing.

+The test suite is in the `test` directory, along with numerous test class files in `test/files/`.

+To run the suite, change to the `test` directory and execute `scons -c; scons && ./cfr-tests` to run the suite.

 ### Usage

 `./cfr .class [.class ..]`